 2. Sleep Well

 Magnesium is relaxing GABA receptors in the brain and nervous system, which helps us sleep better.
 This is a good reason for using magnesium oil before we go to bed even if we using it for other reasons.

 Topical application of magnesium oil helps treat many different skin issues, such as oily skin and acne.
 Magnesium can break apart fats and oils, which in turn decreases oiliness of the skin and treats acne.
 Magnesium oil can also be effective in treating some other skin conditions like seborrheic dermatitis, psoriasis, rosacea, and eczema.

 4. Use as Deodorant

-Magnesium can to minimize odor caused by excessive perspiration Most deodorants contain aluminum, which is associated with a broad range of health problems.
+Magnesium can minimize odor caused by excessive perspiration Most deodorants contain aluminum, which is associated with a broad range of health problems.
 Magnesium works as a great substitute for the stick deodorant you use on a regular basis.
 Just use a small amount of your favorite essential oil, like lavender, to smell even better.

 5. Dismiss Stress

-Human body is usually flushing magnesium out through the urine in times of stress.
+The human body is usually flushing magnesium out through the urine in times of stress.
 So, it is important to replenish magnesium during stressful events.
 Magnesium is a significant anti-anxiety agent, and it works because it calms down the excitability of nerves, not only in our muscles and our heart but also in our brain.